Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 Design Philosophy

-RaftStack CLI was built around several core principles:
+RaftStack CLI was built on four principles:

-- Declarative over imperative: Developers choose what they want; the CLI handles how to implement it
+- Declarative over imperative: developers choose what they want; the CLI handles how to implement it

-- Modular application: Each configuration can be applied independently
+- Modular application: each configuration applies independently

-- Idempotent operations: Running the CLI multiple times produces the same result
+- Idempotent operations: running the CLI multiple times produces the same result

-- Minimal assumptions: Works with any npm-based project structure
+- Minimal assumptions: works with any npm-based project structure

 Core Features